 Whether you run a business, manage a team, or work in an industry where change is the norm, it may feel like something is always going wrong.
-Thankfully, becoming proficient in the problem solving process will alleviate a great deal of the stress that dealing with business issues can create.
+Thankfully, becoming proficient in the problem solving process can alleviate a great deal of the stress that business issues can create.

 Understanding the right way to solve problems not only takes the guesswork out of how to deal with difficult, unexpected, or complex situations, it can lead to more effective long-term solutions.